PriyanshCloudKeeper/readme-testing/README.md

   - `query-users`
   - `view-users`

-(For quick testing purpose you can give the manage-realm role)
+(For quick testing purpose, you can give the manage-realm role)

 Go to the **Credentials** tab.